your French knitting companion

 How to Resize a Knitting Pattern

-Dominique from La Maille8 min read
+Dominique from La Maille13 min read

 You can resize any knitting pattern by recalculating stitch counts using your gauge: multiply your desired measurement in inches by your stitches per inch, then adjust all shaping proportionally.
-The average hand-knit sweater takes 40-80 hours to complete, so getting the size right before you start is critical.
-Whether you resize manually or use tools like La Maille to generate a pattern for your exact measurements, understanding the math behind resizing makes you a more confident knitter.
+The average hand-knit sweater takes 40โ€“80 hours to complete, so getting the size right before you start is critical.
+Whether you resize manually or use tools like La Maille to generate a pattern for your exact measurements, understanding the math behind resizing makes you a more confident, independent knitter.
+This guide walks through every step โ€” from gathering your measurements to recalculating complex shaping โ€” so you can adjust any knitting pattern to fit your body perfectly.

 Before You Start: Gather Information